Skills & Trust

 Skills

 Skills are modular capabilities that you install on individual agents.
-They come from ClawHub, the OpenClaw skill marketplace with 5,700+ available skills.
+They come from ClawHub, the OpenClaw skill marketplace, and from the built-in Halos skill library.

 How Skills Work